Chocolate Hazelnut Chess Pie

 Why You’ll Love This Chocolate Hazelnut Chess Pie

-Chess pies are super simple and are typically made with ingredients that are pantry staples.
-This pie takes the traditional chess pie up a notch to include even more flavor, and it’s SO good!
+Chess pie is super simple and is typically made with ingredients that are pantry staples.
+This pie takes the traditional chocolate chess pie recipe up a notch to include even more flavor, and it’s SO good!

 • Amazing flavor – If you’re a fan of Nutella and similar spreads, you will love this pie!
 With both chocolate and hazelnut flavor, it’s hard to resist.
 It’s rich, sweet and melts in your mouth.